Every You Every Me

 "Every You Every Me" is a song by British alternative rock band Placebo, released as the third single from their second album, Without You I'm Nothing, on 25 January 1999.
 It was released as a 2-CD set and on cassette, but promotional copies on 12-inch vinyl exist.
-The single managed to chart at number 46 in Australia, number 99 in Germany, and number 11 on the UK Singles Chart.
+The single charted at number 46 in Australia, number 99 in Germany, and number 11 on the UK Singles Chart.
 There are two versions of the video, both filmed live at London's Brixton Academy; one includes clips from the film Cruel Intentions.
 An alternative video taking place at a casino was filmed in November 1998 but would not be released until 18 years later as part of the promotion for A Place for Us to Dream.

 It was voted from a poll of 500,000 votes to be ranked number 83 on the list of the Hottest 100 of All Time in July 2009, conducted by Australian radio station Triple J. Croatian metal band Ashes You Leave covered "Every You Every Me" on their 2009 album Songs of the Lost. and in 2017, Lisa Mitchell covered the song on her EP When They Play That Song.
 The song was featured on the Cruel Intentions soundtrack.